Blue banner with icon of a human head shape

 More Information

-Comparison of Two Different Group Wellness Programs for People with TBI and their Caregivers
+Comparison of Two Different Group Wellness Programs for People with TBI and their Support Persons

-This study compares the effect of two different types of group wellness treatments for individuals with moderate to severe traumatic brain injury (TBI) and their caregivers.
+This study compares the effect of two different types of group wellness treatments for individuals with moderate or severe traumatic brain injury (TBI) and their support persons.

 More Information